 Simply print it off, give them a pencil or some crayons and encourage them to count petals and carefully trace over the numbers in the flowers – then when they’ve finished, they get to color them all in!

-If you’re ever unsure about a word that I or your kid’s teachers use you may want to check out (and download a free copy of) my helpful parent’s guide to the words teachers say.
+If you’re ever unsure about a word that I or your kid’s teachers use you may want to check out my helpful parent’s guide to the words teachers say.

 What Skills Can Your Little Ones Learn And Develop?

 This number tracing printable is designed to help your children practice and develop their prewriting skills, such as: